Analysis - Global business groups oppose UK class-action proposal

 CHAMPION AND CRITIC

-Cable, a Liberal Democrat in Conservative Party Prime Minister David Cameron's coalition government, is seen as a champion of the average citizen and a critic of the financial sector.
+Cable, a Lib Dem in Conservative Party Prime Minister David Cameron's coalition government, is seen as a champion of the average citizen and a critic of the financial sector.
 Cameron has not publicly commented on the proposal.

 Business groups in Britain and abroad have already lambasted the proposal.
 Confederation of British Industry Chief Policy Director Katja Hall said in a statement the government's proposal had "let the litigation genie out of the bottle by adopting U.S.-style collective actions."